atoff/OpenAircraftType/README.md

 ### File Contents

 All of the files are in the format of a standard properties file, with the key being the first string (i.e `MODEL=A320`).
 If you want to add data that is not covered by the following properties, simply create a suitable, unique name for it and utilize it (making sure to add it to the appropriate section below).
-Ideally, all properties below are defined for each and every type (and/or varient)!
+Ideally, all properties below are defined for each and every type (and/or variant)!

 ##### \*\*MANUFACTURER\*\*/manufacturer.txt
 This file contains details about the manufacturer.
 At the moment the following properties are in use in the database.